stangri/repo.openwrt.melmac.net/README.md

-# stangri's OpenWrt packages sources
+# stangri's OpenWrt packages

-This repo contains source code for the packages I'm maintaining for OpenWrt/LEDE Project routers.
-For more information check out [documentation](https://docs.openwrt.melmac.net) or [browse code at GitHub](https://github.com/stangri/source.openwrt.melmac.net).
+This repo contains binaries for the packages I'm maintaining for OpenWrt.
+For more information check out [documentation](https://docs.openwrt.melmac.net) or [browse code at GitHub](https://github.com/stangri/repo.openwrt.melmac.net).

 <!-- markdownlint-disable MD033 -->